William Arthur White: Personal life

 William and Katherine's first child was Lila Lucy Catherine Mary (1867–1941).
-Lila was first married to Kammarherre Carl Emmanuel von Geijer, a Swedish envoy working in Constantinople.
+Lila was first married to Kammarherre (Chamberlain) Carl Emmanuel von Geijer, a Swedish envoy working in Constantinople.
 Their son Eric Neville Geijer (1894–1941) became a guards officer and herald.
 Following the death of her first husband, in 1899 Lila married Shelley Scarlett, 5th Baron Abinger, becoming the Baroness Abinger.
-On his mother's side Scarlett was the grandson of Percy Florence Shelley, and the great grandson of Percy Bysshe Shelley and Mary Wollstonecraft Shelley.
+On his mother's side, Lord Abinger was the grandson of Sir Percy Shelley, 3rd Baronet, and the great grandson of Percy Bysshe Shelley and Mary Wollstonecraft Shelley.
 Katherine Kendzior died on 13 June 1902 while staying with her son-in-law and daughter at the Shelley estate, Boscombe Manor, in Bournemouth.
 The Whites also had a son Neville William Arthur Philip Hugh (1870–1953).
 In 1890 Neville moved to Canada and joined the North-West Mounted Police.
 He later settled in Fort Saskatchewan.